-Digital Security Plan (DSP) Bundle #3 (45% Discount)
+Digital Security Plan (DSP) Bundle #3 - ROBUST DIGITAL SECURITY (45% Discount)

 Not only do you get the policies, standards, controls, procedures and metrics that form the basis of security and privacy operations, but you get program-level guidance that addresses common areas of compliance and business risk.
 The end result with this DSP bundle is a comprehensive, customizable, easily-implemented set of documentation that your company needs to establish a scalable, "best in class" cybersecurity and privacy program.
 Please note that if you want a customized bundle, we are happy to create one for you.
 Just contact us with your needs and we will generate a quote for you.

 Cost Savings Estimate - DSP Bundle #3

 When you look at the costs associated with either (1) hiring an external consultant to write cybersecurity documentation for you or (2) tasking your internal staff to write it, the cost comparisons paint a clear picture that buying from ComplianceForge is the logical option.
 Compared to hiring a consultant, you can save months of wait time and tens of thousands of dollars.
 Whereas, compared to writing your own documentation, you can potentially save hundreds of work hours and the associated cost of lost productivity.
 Purchasing this bundle from ComplianceForge offers these fundamental advantages when compared to the other options for obtaining quality cybersecurity documentation:

 - For your internal staff to generate comparable documentation, it would take them an estimated 4,100 internal staff work hours, which equates to a cost of approximately $344,000 staff-related expenses.
 This is about 36-48 months of development time where your staff would be diverted from other work.